 Your content marketing program should be doing a lot of the heavy lifting for your reps: reeling in leads, answering frequently asked questions, and identifying leads who are ready to talk to a salesperson by observing the way those prospects interact with your brand’s content.

-Below is a step-by-step process for working with marketing to generate better leads and hit your sales targets.
+Below is a step-by-step process for enabling sales and marketing to work better together so they can generate better leads and hit your sales targets.

 Sometimes you’ve got to give a little to get a little.

-Marketing is desperate for insights into prospects wants and needs.
+Marketing is desperate for insights into the prospect’s wants and needs.
 Your sales reps talk to those people every day.
 They know what prospects want and how often certain questions are asked.